LucasMcVey/Flinders-Cyber-Security-Society/README.md

 ### Adapter Setup

 sudo airmon\-ng check kill checks for conflicting processes and kills them.
-This howver will result in loss of internet for the VM, can be solved by restarting.
+This however will result in loss of internet for the VM, can be solved by restarting.

 Iwconfig shows the adapter names.
 In my case wlan0 is the wireless adapter.